Caoxuyang/custom-formula-spike/Readme.md

 1. Manually introduce code change based on step 1, `change the storage blob authn from use endpoint + DefaultAzureCredentials -> connectionString`, this generate a code commit `A-custom-use-connectionstring`
 1. Construct our first custom formula `A-formula-option-{1/2/3}` based on three options above.
 1. Migrate app B, apply the custom formula `A-formula-option-{1/2/3}` to app B.
-1. Manually intrudce code change based on step 4, assuming the customer has a policy that every object uploaded should be attched with a metadata to indicate the current utc timestamp `Add metadata before uploading the object`.
+1. Manually intrudce code change based on step 4, assuming the customer has a policy that every object uploaded should be attched with a metadata to indicate the current utc timestamp and use specific upload method to set header, metadata, etc. `Add metadata before uploading the object`.
 This generate a code commit `B-custom-attach-metadata`
 1. Construct the custom formula again to include code commit `B-custom-attach-metadata` and generate custom formula `A+B-formula-option-{1/2/3}`
 1. Apply the `A+B-formula-option-{1/2/3}` to C to check the finial results.